gabrielac07/bookworms/navigation/sprint4-bookworms/bookpurchase.md

         })
         .catch(error => {
             console.error("Error adding book to cart:", error);
-            alert("Failed to add book to cart.
-Please try again.");
+            alert("You are not logged in.
+Please log in to add books to cart!");
         });
     } else {
         alert("Please select a quantity greater than zero before adding to the cart.");